 Chocolate and Other Flavoured Milk, Diet Quality and Health

-Consistent evidence indicates that chocolate milk helps to improve diet quality for children and adolescents without any increase in added sugars and in caloric intakes, or any adverse effect on weight.
+Consistent evidence indicates that chocolate milk helps improve diet quality in children and adolescents without any increase in added sugars and caloric intakes, or any adverse effect on weight.

-The conclusions from the 2009 scientific statement from the American Heart Association regarding dietary sugars and cardiovascular health included the following:1
+The conclusions from the 2009 scientific statement from the American Heart Association regarding dietary sugars and cardiovascular health included the following:3